Taking your relationship to the next level can be intimidating, but when you find the perfect engagement ring, it is all worth it.

-Diamonds are a universal symbol of purity and perfection and are regarded as the stone of commitment and promise between two individuals.
+Diamonds are a universal symbol of purity.
+They represent commitment and promise between two individuals.
 Choosing a pink diamond ring will express how unique and beautiful your relationship is.

-Relatively obvious, given the name, a pink diamond is a diamond colored with a pink hue.
-Chemical impurities cause other diamond colors in the stone’s composition, but this isn’t the case with a pink stone.
+Relatively obvious, given the name, a pink diamond is a diamond that has a pink hue.
+Chemical impurities cause other colors in the stone’s composition, but this isn’t the case with a pink stone.

-Gemologists haven’t been able to crack the code of pink coloring, though it is known for sure that impurities aren’t to blame.
+Gemologists haven’t been able to crack the code of pink coloring; however, impurities aren’t to blame for their color.
 Some theories attribute massive amounts of pressure during formations or exposure to seismic shocks that altered the original molecular structure.
 Whatever the cause, pink diamonds are the rarest of colored diamonds, except for red diamonds.

 Where Do Pink Diamonds Come From?